How to Fire Someone Professionally: The Ultimate Guide With Scripts

 No matter the reason behind your decision to terminate an employee — be it one huge mistake or a string of small ones — you should never aim to “make an example” out of the firing.
 In other words, don’t turn this private situation into a spectacle.
 Allow the person you’re firing to leave with dignity.

-If you don’t, and you do end up making a spectacle out of it, you might find your team’s morale affected by that display of negative communication.
+If you don’t, and you end up making a spectacle out of it, you might find your team’s morale affected by that display of negative communication.
 That, in turn, can greatly affect their productivity and engagement.

 If the employee in question made a mistake that you don’t want anyone on your team repeating, you can set a separate meeting with the entire team to explain the whys and hows of their mistake.